 There is significant uncertainty related to the insurance coverage and reimbursement of newly approved products.
 In the United States, the principal decisions about reimbursement for new medicines are typically made by the CMS, an agency within the U.S. Department of Health and Human Services, as CMS decides whether and to what extent a new medicine will be covered and reimbursed under Medicare.
 Private payors often, but not always, follow CMS's decisions regarding coverage and reimbursement.
 It is difficult to predict what CMS will decide with respect to coverage and reimbursement for fundamentally novel products such as ours, as there is no body of established practices and precedents for these new products.
-Further, one payor's determination to provide coverage for a drug product does not assure that other payors will also provide coverage for the drug product.
-We or our collaborators may need to conduct expensive pharmaco-economic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, in addition to the costs required to obtain the FDA approvals.
+One payor's decision to provide coverage for a drug product does not assure that other payors will also provide coverage for the drug product.
+Further, a payor's decision to provide coverage for a drug product does not imply that an adequate reimbursement rate will be approved.
+We or our collaborators may need to conduct expensive pharmacoeconomic studies in order to demonstrate the medical necessity and cost-effectiveness of our products, in addition to the costs required to obtain the FDA approvals.
 Nonetheless, our product candidates may not be considered medically necessary or cost-effective.